arcdcoder07/hello-world/README.md

 # hello-world
 Just a new repository
-This is my intro with GIT nad untill now
+This is my intro with GIT and untill now
 Everything is going well
 Hope i will learn it fast.